 Calderbank Country Lodge is situated in Oakenclough, a small hamlet on the western edge of the Bowland fells.
-In response to regular enquiries from customers, the manager, Rowland Hayward, has worked with Wyre Countryside Service and Lancashire Countryside Service to identify and promote 6 self spaces around the hotel and restaurant.
+In response to regular enquiries from customers, the manager, Rowland Hayward, has worked with Wyre Countryside Service and Lancashire Countryside Service to identify and promote 6 self guided walks which encourage visitors to explore the wild open spaces around the hotel and restaurant.
 'Calder Vale circular walks' will be promoted by leaflet and also a display board located outside the premises.